The Isoperimetric Profile of a Noncompact Riemannian Manifold for Small Volumes: Partitions of domains

 \paragraph{Remark:} When we consider the \emph{solutions} of the isoperimetric problem (this is the case treated in \cite{MJ}), and not \emph{approximate solutions}, the conclusion is stronger.
 In fact we can prove directly by the monotonicity formula that $D_j$ is of small diameter and this simplifies a lot the arguments showing that $D_j$ are close in flat norm to a round ball.

 \begin{Lemme} Assume $D_j$ is a sequence of solution of the isoperimetric problem.
-The dilated domains $D'''_j :=\frac{exp_{p_j}^{-1}(D_j )}{Vol_g (D_j)^{\frac{1}{n}}}$ are of bounded diameter and hence we can find a positive constant $R>0$ in the proof of the preceding theorem so that for all $j\in \mathbb{N}$ we have \end{Lemme} \begin{Dem} For the domains $D'''_j$, the mean curvature of the boundary in $(\mathbb{R}^n,eucl)$ $h_j^{eucl}\leq M=const.$ for all $j$ (apply the L\'evy-Gromov isoperimetric inequality \cite{Gr1}, \cite{Gr2}) and hence the monotonicity formula of \cite{All}[5.1 (3)] page 446 gives for a fixed $r_0$ and all $j$
+The dilated domains $D'''_j :=\frac{exp_{p_j}^{-1}(D_j )}{Vol_g (D_j)^{\frac{1}{n}}}$ are of bounded diameter and hence we can find a positive constant $R>0$ in the proof of the preceding theorem so that for all $j\in \mathbb{N}$ we have \end{Lemme} \begin{Dem} For the domains $D'''_j$, the mean curvature of the boundary in $(\mathbb{R}^n,eucl)$ $h_j^{eucl}\leq M=const.$ for all $j$ (apply the L\'evy-Gromov isoperimetric inequality \cite{Gr1}, \cite{Gr2} analogously to the argument given in the proof of theorem 2.2 of \cite{MJ}) and hence the monotonicity formula of \cite{All}[5.1 (3)] page 446 gives for a fixed $r_0$ and all $j$

-$a_j\in spt||\partial D'''_j ||$, $r_0$ for a fixed $r_0$ and all $j$.
+$a_j\in spt||\partial D'''_j ||$, for a fixed $r_0$ and all $j$.
 We argue

 and we can conclude that $Diam_{g_{can}}(D'''_j )$ is uniformly bounded. \end{Dem}